University of Waterloo

 Kieng Iv is an independent consultant working with a number of firms and fortune 500 companies developing scripts and providing guidance and expertise in the field of data strategy and implementation.
 Previously, Kieng worked at Real Matters, Brookfield and Deloitte specializing in performing data analytics for internal audit, operations and automation.
 Kieng is also a lecturer at the University of Waterloo teaching Introduction to Business Analytics, Intermediate Business Analytics, and Fraud Detection Analytics.

 Doug Johnson is the chief audit executive (CAE) at Haventree Bank, an OSFI regulated Schedule 1 Canadian FI which provides residential mortgage financing and CDIC insured deposit taking services.
 Doug is responsible for providing internal control related assurance and advisory services over the entire enterprise.
 Prior to Haventree Bank, Doug held senior roles in the areas of Governance, Risk, Audit and Compliance with CIBC, Aviva Canada, RBC and TD Bank.
 Doug is a Chartered Professional Accountant, a Certified Internal Auditor, and a Certified Information Systems Auditor.
-He is also an alumnus from EY and hold a Master of Accounting degree from the University of Waterloo.
+He is also an alumnus from EY and holds a Master of Accounting degree from the University of Waterloo.

 Ryan Leopold, CPA, CA leads PwC Canada's Banking and Capital Markets Assurance practice.
 As the engagement leader on audits of financial institutions, Ryan collaborates with his teams to explore and transform new data sets, providing richer insights in the process.
 During the recent adoption of IFRS 9, Ryan worked closely with financial institutions as they developed new credit modelling and data governance strategies to manage the transition.